wwatkns/42_C_Projects/readme.md

 >   - goto
 > - Each operator (binary or ternary) and operand must be separated by a single space.
 > - etc... (the rule list goes on for 6 pages).

+We are of course restricted in the use of external libraries and functions depending on each projects.
+We are expected to code every functions needed for the project if they are in our set of knowledge.